nbinwal/IPDP-prep/README.md

          print("Customer", id, "failed to buy.")
     unlock(mutex)

+// Main:
-// Main function for both versions: function main():
+function main():
     for id from 1 to 20:
-         createThread(customerThread)  // Choose Busy or Mutex version wait for all threads to finish
+         createThread(customerThread)  // Choose either the busy or mutex version wait for all threads to finish
 ```

-*Explanation:*
-- **Busy Waiting:** Threads continuously check a shared variable without synchronization, which may lead to race conditions and allow more than 10 successes.
-- **Mutex Synchronization:** A mutex ensures that only one thread at a time checks and updates the available count, ensuring exactly 10 customers succeed.

 ────────────────────────────
-This complete text includes all questions and pseudocode answers.
-You can now generate your PDF using your own tool or script.
+This complete text includes the full details of each question along with brief theoretical explanations and concise pseudocode outlines where needed.
+You can now use this text to generate your PDF or for further study.